kimoppalfens/kimoppalfens.github.io/_posts/2017-11-23- CoMGMT usecase - Part 3.md

 Set the MDM user scope to "All" and save your configuration.

 As for the Multi Factor Authentication (MFA).
 The [Microsoft docs](https://docs.microsoft.com/en-us/intune/windows-enroll#enable-windows-10-automatic-enrollment) mention it as "recommended", they don't list it as required.

 However, from my own tests, I can conclude that without any form of MFA, I wasn't able to get auto-enrollment working at all.
 I would even get an error-message in the eventlog that indicated an MFA-Error.

 For my specific tests, I setup a Hello for Business profile from within Configmgr and deployed that to my test-machine and enrolled in Hello for Business.
 It's beyond the scope of this blog to go into the details for setting up hello for business.

 ## Verifying the results on a Windows 10 - 1709 Machine ##

 Let's first verify the Client Requirements.

 Logon to your Windows 10 - 1709 client and make sure that it is Azure AD Registered.
-Do this by opening and Admin Command prompt and typing the following command : DSREGCMD /Status.
+Do this by opening and Admin Command prompt and typing the following command : "DSREGCMD /Status".
 You should see something similar to this

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TP1706_DR_succeeded.PNG)

 Obviously, also make sure that your ConfigMgr client agent is up to the latest version (in production, it would need to be Configmgr 1710 or later)

 If all of the pre-requisites are good, we can check if our enrollment in Intune has succeeded.
 There are a few places to check, but I found the CoManagementHandler.Log (under c:\windows\ccm\logs) to be the easiest.

 A few things I noticed about auto-enrollment is that once the policy is received by the client, it will not automatically start the enrollment process.
 There is some delay built-in to the mechanism that seems to randomize this from a few minutes to a few hours.